What surf fin systems are available, and which one is the best?

 Fin plug from the Future Fins fin system in black with a colored surfboard as a background.

-'Snap In' Captain Fin
+'Snap-In' Captain Fin

 Logo of the fin and fin system manufacturer Captain Fin Co.®.